sk261/pathfinding/README.md

 Delete to clear the screen
 ```

+Walls have a weight of +100, so it's avoided but will be used if there's no choice or if your path is too long.

 Made in ~4 hours because I saw a cool YouTubevideo about it and wanted to make a copy of what the person made.
 I optimized it because they were going a little slow.
 I think they were redrawing the whole screen every time, whereas I only redraw the new cells during the solving stage.
 Use this to set up your workspace if you'd like:

 ```